Eshan-Nayanapriya/Book-Review-Application/README.md

 This is a simple book review application, that users can create, read, update, delete their reviews for books and also they can add ratings.
-The backend is implemented and well-structured,but I have used AI to implement the frontend due to lack of time.
+The backend is implemented and well-structured.

 to run frontend : pnpm run dev,<br/>
 to run backend : pnpm run dev,<br/>